Academic Catalog 2024-2025

 Offered Infrequent

 SOC 326.
-Sociology Of Medicine.
+Sociology Of Health.
 (3 Units)

 Social and cultural aspects of health, health behavior, and health organizations.
 Research on the distribution of disease in society, organization of health professions, social change, health care, stress and disease.
 Examination of social and cultural factors affecting utilization and structure of health services.